nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `edit {module_code} [/code {updated_code}] [/name {updated_name}] [/tags {tag_1}[, {tag_2}[, ...]]]`

-Edits the details of a module in Le Tracker.
+Edit the details of a module.

 - <span style="color:#e46c0a">`module_code`</span> : The code of the module to be edited
   - Must belong to an existing module in Le Tracker